victoria-ianeva/Gaze-Data-from-Web-Searching-Tasks/README.md

 **UPDATE:**

+New files added for a follow up study.
+The folder "Gaze Data Study 2" contains gaze data from another browse task (time limited to 30 seconds) and a synthesis task.
+Some of the participants overlap with those in Study 1.
+More details about this study and the data can be found in:

-New files added for a second study for the paper: Yaneva, V., Eraslan, S., Yesilada, Y. and Mitkov, R., 2020.
+Yaneva, V., Eraslan, S., Yesilada, Y. and Mitkov, R., 2020.
 Detecting high-functioning autism in adults using eye tracking and machine learning.
 IEEE Transactions on Neural Systems and Rehabilitation Engineering, 28(6), pp.1254-1261.

-The folder "Gaze Data Study 2" contains gaze data from another browse task (time limited to 30 seconds) and a synthesis task (details described in the paper).
-Some of the participants over lat with those in Study 1.
+@article{yaneva2020detecting,
+  title={Detecting high-functioning autism in adults using eye tracking and machine learning}, author={Yaneva, Victoria and Eraslan, Sukru and Yesilada, Yeliz and Mitkov, Ruslan and others}, journal={IEEE Transactions on Neural Systems and Rehabilitation Engineering}, volume={28}, number={6}, pages={1254--1261}, year={2020}, publisher={IEEE}
+}